SergioGG96/SergioGG96.github.io/_portfolio/2023-01-10-2D-Platform-Game-Project.md

 # About the game

-It is an action and platform game based on the [Megaman](https://es.wikipedia.org/wiki/Mega_Man) series.
-We play as a robot trying to escape from a factory and travel through space in a scenery with different platforms and enemies to defeat.
+It's an action and platform game based on the [Megaman](https://es.wikipedia.org/wiki/Mega_Man) series.
+We play as a robot trying to escape from a factory and travel through space in a stage surrounded with different platforms and enemies to defeat.

 <img src="/gif/2D-Platform-Game/RobotPlayer.gif" alt="img" class="responsive-gif" width="192" height="192"/>